nsg/dotfiles/README.md

 # nsg/dotfiles

-Hello, this repo contains my public dotfiles.
+This repository contains configuration and installation of software on my systems.
+To browse my dotfiles see `configure/files/`, the files are relative to `$HOME`.

+## Install

-I use ansible to deploy this, just type `./install.sh` to install everyting on localhost.
+I use Ansible to deploy this, just type `./install.sh` to install everyting on localhost.